Significant accounting policies

-Rebalancing is performed to align accounting with what has happened in the actual basis relationship, between the hedged item and hedging instrument by either altering one of them.
-Rebalancing only affects the expected relative sensitivity between the hedged item and the hedging instrument going forward, as ineffectiveness from past changes in the sensitivity will have already been recognized in profit or loss.
+Rebalancing aligns accounting with what has happened in the actual basis relationship, between the hedged item and hedging instrument by altering either one of them.
+Rebalancing only affects the expected relative sensitivity between the hedged item and the hedging instrument going forward, as ineffectiveness from past changes in the sensitivity will have already been recognized in the statement of profit or loss.
 FMO will rebalance a hedging relationship if that relationship still has an unchanged risk management objective but no longer meets the hedge effectiveness requirements regarding the hedge ratio.

 For more details on hedge accounting we refer to Note 'Derivative financial instruments and hedge accounting'.

 Issued financial guarantee contracts are measured at the higher of:

 ECL allowance or the amount of the provision under the contract; and